prisms-center/CASMcode_monte/python/doc/usage/overview.rst

   calculator
 - a ConditionsType data structure, to represent thermodynamic conditions
 - a PotentialType property calculator, which calculates a thermodynamic potential
+- a EventGeneratorType, which proposes and applies events

 Existing calculator packages:

 - libcasm.clexmonte.canonical: The standard CASM canonical Monte Carlo implementation using the Metropolis algorithm
 - libcasm.clexmonte.semigrand_canonical: The standard CASM semigrand-canonical Monte